appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

       existingConnectionSecret: "appcircle-server-mongo-connections"
       existingConnectionSecretKey: "webhook"
     database: webhookStore

+mongodb:
+  enabled: false
 ```
 </details>

 ### MinIO

-By default, the Appcircle chart includes an in-cluster MinIO deployment provided by @TODO: change -> `stable/minio`.
+By default, the Appcircle chart includes an in-cluster MinIO deployment provided by `bitnami/minio`.

 If you are installing the Appcircle for testing purposes, you may use the built-in MinIO deployment.